-We raise money to support the training and operations of medics and first-line critical care physicians in Ukraine.
-Since February 2022, over half of Ukrainians who have died from their injuries could have been saved if medics and others were properly trained in basic lifesaving skills.
+Since February 2022, over half of Ukrainians who have died from their injuries could have been saved if medics and others were properly trained in medic-level lifesaving skills.

-Almost all injured Ukrainian soldiers and civilians are two to six hours transport from point of injury to the first physician in the chain of care.
+Almost all injured Ukrainian soldiers are two to six hours transport from point of injury to the first physician in the chain of care, and four to six days until they are hospitalized.
 Consequently, life-threatening injuries must be effectively treated for prolonged periods by medics and other available personnel.
-This requires an acute and sustained need for both training and supplies.
+This requires an acute and sustained need for both education and training supplies.

 American College of Surgeons Foundation